Relationship to the FATF

 As noted in the History and Background section of this website, the APG evolved from initial awareness-raising efforts by the FATF.

 The APG's Terms of Reference recognise that the FATF's 40 Recommendations constitute the international standards for anti-money laundering and combating the financing of terrorism.
 The APG Terms of Reference include a commitment that APG members must implement the FATF 40 Recommendations according to their particular constitutional frameworks.
-Those Terms of Reference also state that "To ensure a global approach to anti-money laundering, members of the APG will work closely with the Financial Action Task Force on Money Laundering (FATF).
-The FATF Secretariat will attend APG meetings on the same basis that the APG Secretariat attends FATF meetings."
+Those Terms of Reference also state that "To ensure a global approach to combating money laundering and the financing of terrorism and proliferation, and as an Associate Member of the FATF, members of the APG will work closely with the FATF and other FATF-style regional bodies.
+The FATF President and FATF Secretariat will attend APG meetings on the same basis that the APG Co-Chairs and Secretariat attend FATF meetings."

 An Interconnected International Network